 They seem so far off.

 So impossible.
 So unlikely to ever happen to you that when they do, it’s almost unbelievable.
-Like you’re watching a movie and your watching s a character playing you, doing what you wish you were doing.
+Like you’re watching a character play you in a movie, doing what you wish you were doing.

 Then you realize it’s real.
 The event really happened.
-It’s really you.
-Doing something you either dreamed you were doing, or doing something you never in a million years thought you would be doing.
+It really is you doing something you had only dreamed of doing.

 That’s what today was like for me.